 Trick-or-treaters paraded through the neighborhood last night, leaving a trail of candy wrappers and smiles.
 Mr. Jack-o-lantern is still sitting on his perch (maybe we’ll light him up again tonight!).

-We almost always have extra pumpkin sitting around this time of year, either puréed and in cans, or fresh.
-Two of my favorite sweet quick breads are pumpkin bread and gingerbread.
 This recipe (an experiment really) I’m delighted to report, happily combines the two—pumpkin and gingerbread.
 Spicy, molasses-y, pumpkin-y.
 Easy too.
 Happy fall!

 Pumpkin Gingerbread RecipePrint